Groombridge railway station: Revival

-The Spa Valley Railway obtained the trackbed between Tunbridge Wells West and Birchden Junction in March 1996.
-The first public services started in December 1996 running for under one mile from Tunbridge Wells West.
+In March 1996, the Spa Valley Railway obtained the trackbed between Tunbridge Wells West and Birchden Junction.
+The first public services started in December 1996, running for under 1 mi from Tunbridge Wells West.
 After much hard work, the public service from Tunbridge Wells West to Groombridge was reinstated in August 1997.

-As the original Groombridge station building had been turned into a private residence, and the old ticket offices now serve as offices for a local financial adviser, a new station had to be constructed on the opposite side of the road bridge.
-Access to the new station is provided via the old main station platform, which has been extended.
-The new single track had to be laid to curve along the trackbed of the old up-loop line into the new station due to houses have been built on part of the former trackbed.
+Becauae the original Groombridge station building had been turned into a private residence, and the old ticket offices served as offices for a local financial adviser, a new station had to be constructed on the opposite side of the road bridge.
+Access to the new station was provided via the old main station platform, which was extended.
+The new single track had to be laid to curve along the trackbed of the old up-loop line into the new station, due to houses having been built on part of the former trackbed.